 Cabinet Beds require a tri-fold mattress.
 They're almost always purchased with the bed, and are surprisingly comfortable.

-Wall Beds and Desk Beds are mostly limited to mattresses that are no thicker than 10” for some of our models and 12” on others.
+Wall Beds and Desk Beds are mostly limited to mattresses that are no thicker than 11”.
 Additionally, we recommend mattresses that are relatively light – about 65 lbs. is a good weight for ease of use.

 6. Optional Cabinetry: All our beds can be purchased with optional cabinetry.
 It's a matter of personal preference.
 See the individual product pages for available options.

 7. When do you need it?

-Wall Beds from Wallbeds Company, and Cabinet Beds from CabinetBed Inc. may have a lead time of up to two months.
+Wall Beds may have a lead time of up to three months.